bhauman/lein-figwheel/README.md

 The important part here is that you have to have at least one `build` and that build has to have `:optimizations` set to `:none`.

-Setting `:figwheel true` will automagically insert the figwheel client code into your application.
+Setting `:figwheel { :on-jsload "example.core/reload-hook" }` will
+automagically insert the figwheel client code into your application.
+If you supply `:on-jsload` the name of a function that function will be called after new code gets reloaded.

 **If you want to serve the HTML file that will host your application from figwheel's built in server**, then the output directory has to be